Category: Newsetters

 Whether you are new to the clinic or have been with us from the beginning, we are glad you are here!

-We had very humble beginnings and now we seem to be growing at an exponential rate.
+We had humble beginnings, and now we seem to be growing exponentially.
 With growth comes change.
-As the Greek philosopher Heraclitus said “There is nothing permanent except change”.
+As the Greek philosopher Heraclitus said, “There is nothing permanent except change.”

-We have new faces in the clinic, a clinic in Poulsbo as well as Manette.
-So many new patients, and a much busier practice.
+We have new faces in the clinic, a clinic in Poulsbo and Manette, so many new patients, and a much busier practice.

 Here are some ways we can improve your experience: